MCarlquist/gissy/README.md

 # Gissy

-## ⭐ Give This Project a Star!

-If you find this project useful, please consider giving it a ⭐ on GitHub!
+If you find this project useful, please consider giving it a ⭐!
 Your support helps the project grow and reach more developers.

 [![GitHub stars](https://img.shields.io/github/stars/exodus-tola-mindCoder/gissy?style=social)](https://github.com/exodus-tola-mindCoder/gissy)

 <p align="center">
-  <strong>A Sophesticated CLI assistant to supercharge your Git workflow with multi-AI provider support.</strong>
+  <strong>A sophisticated CLI assistant to supercharge your Git workflow, powered by multiple AI providers.</strong>
 </p>

 <p align="center">